johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - Galatians 1:1
 - Colossians 1:25

-Read and memorise these passages, in time for your next meeting.
+Read and memorise these two passages, in time for your next meeting.

 Matthew 22:14
 :	For many are called (invited and summoned), but few are chosen